Depart the U.S. for France. The particulars of your

 VBT No-Air Package guests: After breakfast, you will be tour ends here, where taxis can be arranged for transfers to the Bordeaux railway station or airport.
 Important: Train departures from the Bordeaux train make transfer arrangements at their own expense from the last hotel to the train station or airport in Bordeaux.
-Taxi cost is approximately €200 euro (travel time is approximately 1 hour 45 minutes).
+Taxi cost is approximately €200 euros (travel time is approximately 1 hour 45 minutes).